 With the gold metallic side of my old tree skirt facing up I pinned the scarf along the outer edge of the skirt and sewed it in place following the stitch line on the scarf.

 I wanted the gold fabric underneath to be seen under the first ruffle and therefore sewed it in place along the second stitch of the scarf rather than the hem line.

-I did a basting stitch with my sewing machine along the top hem of the scarf.
+I sewed a basting stitch (largest stitch setting) on my sewing machine along the top hem of the scarf.

-Very carefully without breaking the thread I pulled the top thread of the basting stitch and gathered the fabric until it was the same size as the opening of the tree skirt.
+Very carefully, without breaking the thread, I pulled the top thread of the basting stitch on both ends and gathered the fabric into a ruffle until it was the same size as the opening at the top of the old tree skirt.

-I pinned and sewed the scarf in place at the top of the skirt.
+Next I pinned and sewed the scarf in place at the top of the old skirt.

 If you look at the photo below, you can see that I left a ruffle unattached which will be a flap to conceal the buttons and the opening.
 Along the left side of the skirt I hand stitched three large buttons.
 I didn't bother using nice festive buttons because they would be hidden.

 And there you have it, a pretty tree skirt for under $7.00!